The Dirty Nil

-The Dirty Nil is a Canadian rock band from Hamilton, Ontario, who won the Juno Award for Breakthrough Group of the Year at the Juno Awards of 2017.
-The band consists of singer and guitarist Luke Bentham, drummer Kyle Fisher, and bassist Sam Tomlinson.
+The Dirty Nil is a Canadian rock band formed in Hamilton, Ontario in 2006, who won the Juno Award for Breakthrough Group of the Year at the Juno Awards of 2017.
+The band currently consists of singer and guitarist Luke Bentham, drummer Kyle Fisher, and bassist Anthony Vitanza.

 History

 The band members began playing together in high school, and formed The Dirty Nil in 2006.
 They released their debut single "Fuckin' Up Young" in 2011, and began touring North America, performing in clubs and at festivals.
 They followed with a series of further singles and EPs and released their full-length debut album Higher Power in 2016.
 Following that album's success, they released Minimum R&B, a compilation of the early singles and EP tracks in 2017.
 The Dirty Nil released their second studio album Master Volume on September 14, 2018 on Dine Alone Records, and released the first single from the album, "Bathed in Light".
 In August 2020, the band announced a new album titled Fuck Art, which was released on January 1, 2021.

+In 2023, the band released its fourth full-length album: Free Rein to Passions, which Kerrang! reviewer Aliya Chaudhry said "strikes a balance between joking around and being vulnerable."

+On April 16, 2025, the band announced their fifth studio album, The Lash, which was released on July 25, 2025, through Dine Alone Records.

 Musical style

 Music critics commonly label the band under the punk rock genre.
 The band mixes the swaggering riffs of hard rock with the attitude and energy of punk.
-Despite these classifications, the band defines themselves as just a rock band.
+Despite these classifications, the band said in a 2015 interview with Vice that they don't define themselves as a punk band but rather define themselves as just a rock band.
+In a 2023 interview with New Noise Magazine, however, frontman Luke Bentham walked back those comments.
+"When I originally held that view, I think that the term punk was a very loaded word in our circle of bands where it was very frowned upon to call yourself a punk band because that had to be an accolade that others bestowed upon us.
+It was a medal that you earned to be punk, and you couldn't call yourself punk.
+I don't believe in any of that crap anymore.
+But when you're 24, and you really care about the opinions of the people in your scene..."